zackify/gutenblock/README.md

 * Test coverage
 * Batch updates when updating nested tabs that cause lots of rerenders in Gutenberg

-Currently, we don't use wordpress to render blocks, so we don't use this.
-But I will be working to make this part better if needed.

 # Usage

 `gutenblock init` will scaffold out a wordpress plugin for you.